Babyproofing the House

 Like most parenting decisions, deciding what – and how much – to baby proof is a family decision and there isn’t a right or wrong answer.
 While some parents invest in hiring professional baby proofers, others do little to nothing and choose to depend on oversight.

-Either way, the right time to think about baby proofing your house is BEFORE your baby becomes mobile.
+Either way, the right time to think about baby proofing the house is BEFORE your baby becomes mobile.
 Crawl around the house on your hands and knees to see the world from baby’s perspective.
 This view will help you see what needs to be moved higher or locked up.
 Though it may seem like will be a while before baby is mobile by crawling or walking, it can happen suddenly and you will want to have baby proofed before these milestones are met.

 - Potted plants on the floor and cleaning supplies in the kitchen are baby magnets, as are electrical outlets!
 Make sure electrical outlets are covered, and cupboards with any cleaning supplies – like the ones in bathrooms and kitchens – are closed and secured.